Our People

 Daniel Owen

-Sandra Parker is the Chief Executive Officer (CEO) of Jeff Whalan Learning Group.
-She works with CEOs and senior executives from the Commonwealth, States and Territories as well as New Zealand to help them to improve their performance by facilitating Executive Learning Groups and providing executive coaching and mentoring.
+Sandra Parker’s most recent role was CEO of the Jeff Whalan Learning Group, working with CEOs and senior executives from the Commonwealth, States and Territories as well as New Zealand to help them to improve their performance by facilitating Executive Learning Groups and providing executive coaching and mentoring.

 Sandra is a former CEO and Deputy Secretary with over twenty years of experience in supporting public sector leaders and their teams to deliver policy, legislation, regulation and program reforms underpinned by sound governance.